 Susan, Bay View

-Cathy is a Licensed Massage Therapist as well as a Certified Aromatherapist, Registered Reiki Master Teacher and Practitioner, Certified Pediatric Massage Therapist, Herbalist and Accredited NCBTMB Teacher(1722).
+Cathy is a Licensed Massage Therapist as well as a Certified Master Aromatherapist, Registered Reiki Master Teacher and Practitioner, Certified Pediatric Massage Therapist, Herbalist and Accredited NCBTMB Teacher(1722).

 Her journey started in 2000 when she received her first Reiki treatment from a friend.
 Life changed from that point on and hasn’t stopped evolving since!
-Her interest in aromatherapy started around 2001 in her personal life and she became certified in clinical aromatherapy in 2013 and has continued her extensive aromatherapy safety education presently.
+Her interest in aromatherapy started around 2001 in her personal life and she became certified in clinical aromatherapy and herbalism in 2013 and 2014 and has continued her extensive aromatherapy safety education graduating with her Master Aromatherapy certification in 2018.
 She wanted to become a Reiki practitioner and started looking into it about 2004.
 Along the way, she decided to go to school for massage in 2007 and became licensed in 2008.
 She became particularly passionate about massage after seeing transformations with her special needs son as well as the healing it provided for a close friend suffering from cancer.
 She finally took her first Reiki class in January of 2012 with Deb Karpek.
 After her first teacher moved out of state, she reconnected with her mentor and friend, Jean Wilker, RN.
 She continued her Reiki education to Master Teacher.
 In 2016 she decided to study the Registered Holy Fire II® Karuna Master class under William Lee Rand, the founder and President of the International Center for Reiki Training.
 She has now been teaching Reiki classes since 2014.
 Cathy strives to provide authentic and thorough Reiki classes.
 In Cathy’s former career life, she was a Graphic Designer and worked for 4 years in an educational non-profit organization where she was trained in Critical Friends Groups alongside teachers from all facets of life!

 Her treatment techniques include a blend of Swedish Massage, site specific work, connective tissue release, trigger point therapy, guided meditation and Reiki.
 Utilizing hydrotherapy and safe holistic aromatherapy as part of her integrative experience.